Smoking and pregnancy: Effects on ongoing pregnancy

-According to a 1999 meta-analysis published in The American Journal of Preventative Medicine, smoking during pregnancy is related to a reduced risk of developing pre-eclampsia.
+According to a 1999 meta-analysis published in the American Journal of Preventive Medicine, smoking during pregnancy is related to a reduced risk of developing pre-eclampsia.

 Premature birth

 Some studies show that the probability of premature birth is roughly 50% higher for women who smoke during pregnancy, going from around 8% to 11%.

 Implications for the umbilical cord

 Smoking can also impair the general development of the placenta, which is problematic because it reduces blood flow to the fetus.
 When the placenta does not develop fully, the umbilical cord which transfers oxygen and nutrients from the mother's blood to the placenta, cannot transfer enough oxygen and nutrients to the fetus, which will not be able to fully grow and develop.
 These conditions can result in heavy bleeding during delivery that can endanger mother and baby, although cesarean delivery can prevent most deaths.

 Pregnancy-induced hypertension

 There is limited evidence that smoking reduces the incidence of pregnancy-induced hypertension, but not when the pregnancy is with multiple babies (i.e. it has no effect on twins, triplets, etc.).